hypha-dao/hypha-smart-contracts/README.md

 ### update contract permissions

-This command will update all permissions on all contracts
+This command will update all permissions for a contract

 It will check if a permission is already set and only set permissions that have been added or have been changed.

+Permissions for a contract can affect other contracts, example give contract A eosio.code permission on contract B.

+Permissions are defined in helper.js / contractPermissions

 ```
-./scripts/do.js updatePermissions
+./scripts/do.js permissions <contract>
 ```

 ### Compile, deploy, or test a contract